AliBeikmohammadi/ML4TransferIntegral/README.md

 **"From Solvent Baths to Charge Paths: Deciphering Conductivity in PEDOT:TOS guided by Machine Learning"**

-Authors: Najmeh Zahabi, Ioannis Petsagkourakis, Juan Felipe Franco Gonzalez, Nicolas Rolland, Ali Beikmohammadi, Xianjie Liu, Mats Fahlman, Eleni Pavlopoulou, and Igor Zozoulenko.
+Authors: Najmeh Zahabi, Ioannis Petsagkourakis, Nicolas Rolland, Ali Beikmohammadi, Xianjie Liu, Mats Fahlman, Eleni Pavlopoulou, and Igor Zozoulenko.

 ## Description
 This project employs machine learning techniques to analyze and predict the conductivity behavior of PEDOT:TOS, a conductive polymer.
 The code is structured to: